lmccart/vibe-check/rpi/readme.md

 ## Setup with a new computer

 If you don't already have an ssh key, run `ssh-keygen`.

+Uncomment `IDS="0 1 2 3 4 5 6 7 8 9 10 11"` in `camera-functions.sh` to include all cameras.

 Then run:

 ```
 ./cameras list
-./cameras ssh-copy-id
+./cameras ssh-copy-id # pass: raspberry
 ./cameras ping
 ```